lakejs/lake-docs/guide/about.md

 # {{ $frontmatter.title }}

-Lake is a browser-based rich text editor designed for creating content such as blogs, comments, and emails.
+Lake is a browser-based rich text editor built for modern applications that require content creation like blog posts, user comments, and email composition.

 ## Why create Lake?

 A lot of rich text editors are available on the internet, but finding one that truly fits your needs can be difficult.
-They often either lack key features or are not open enough.
-There are usually two types:
+You often face two frustrating options:

 * **Underpowered**: These editors lack critical features, forcing developers to reinvent the wheel.
 Customization often demands advanced expertise, slowing down development.